 Customer feedback is a great reminder for your internal team of the impact the CX team is making.
 At Guru, we reinforce the idea that we are a customer-centric culture and building a customer-centric product, so customer feedback is important to all of us.
 We share feedback in a public Slack channel so that everyone can see it and contribute to creating a better product.

-6. Close the loop
+6. Close the loop on customer feedback

 Close the loop, but actually do it.
 Oftentimes, customers submit feedback or fill out an NPS and then get crickets.
 When someone takes the time to share their thoughts about the product and those thoughts have an impact on the next iteration of your offering, let them know!
 It's a small effort that delights customers.